 For over 40 years the FIO has provided marine field experience for tens of thousands of students from Florida and beyond, inspiring many of them to continue a career

-in a STEM field.
+STEM field.
 Over 40 are now marine science professors in Florida’s educational institutions, passing on their knowledge to new generations.